Amy Alamar, EdD

 Connect With Amy

-In late 2014, Amy published her first book entitled: Parenting for the Genius: Developing Confidence in Your Parenting through Reflective Practice (For the Genius Press, 2014).
-The book is a comprehensive guide to becoming the most thoughtful and confident parent possible, with anecdotes and details relating to the guidance and support of children in specific age ranges throughout their formative years.
-Amy is also a contributing author to the Disney parenting website, Babble.com and a family resource specialist at Yellowbrick.me
+In late 2014, Dr. Alamar’s first book was published.
+Parenting for the Genius: Developing Confidence in Your Parenting through Reflective Practice (For the Genius Press).
+The book is a comprehensive guide to becoming the most thoughtful and confident parent possible, with anecdotes and details relating to the guidance and support of children throughout their formative years.
+Her second book, The Parenting Project: Build Extraordinary Relationships with Your Kids through Daily Conversation (Fair Winds Press), will focus on communication strategies with kids, and is due for publication in Fall of 2018.
+Dr. Alamar hosted the Parenting from the Trenches on Yellowbrick.me and is a contributing author to the Disney parenting website, Babble and the Psychology blog, Hey Sigmund.

-Amy worked as the Director of Learning and Instruction at Gooru.org designing and implementing digital curriculum for K-12 schools.
+Dr. Alamar worked as the Director of Learning and Instruction at Gooru designing and implementing digital curriculum for K-12 schools.
 Previous to that, she served as the Schools Program Director for Challenge Success at Stanford University where she oversaw programming for member schools and conducted professional development for middle and high-school faculty and parent education presentations.

-Amy is married and the mother of three children whom she learns from and enjoys each and every day.
-She is a resident of Avon, CT, where she serves on the board of the Avon Education Foundation, dedicated to promoting and enhancing excellence in education.
+Dr. Alamar is married and the mother of three children whom she learns from and enjoys each and every day.
+She is a resident of Avon, CT, where she serves on the board of the Watkinson School and the Avon Education Foundation, dedicated to promoting and enhancing excellence in education.